georgewallace/elasticsearch/docs/reference/elasticsearch/configuration-reference/monitoring-settings.md

 When using Java keystore files (JKS), which contain the private key, certificate and certificates that should be trusted, use the following settings:

 `xpack.monitoring.exporters.$NAME.ssl.keystore.path`
-:   ([Static](docs-content://deploy-manage/deploy/self-managed/configure-elasticsearch.md#static-cluster-setting)) [7.16.0] The path for the keystore file that contains a private key and certificate.
+:   ([Static](settings.md#static-cluster-setting)) [7.16.0] The path for the keystore file that contains a private key and certificate.

     It must be either a Java keystore (jks) or a PKCS#12 file.
 You cannot use this setting and `ssl.key` at the same time.

+% TBD: It must be either a Java keystore (jks) or a PKCS#12 file.

+% TBD: You cannot use this setting and `ssl.key` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.keystore.password`
-:   ([Static](docs-content://deploy-manage/deploy/self-managed/configure-elasticsearch.md#static-cluster-setting)) The password for the keystore.
+:   ([Static](settings.md#static-cluster-setting)) The password for the keystore.
 [7.17.0] Prefer `ssl.keystore.secure_password` instead.

+% TBD: You cannot use this setting and `ssl.keystore.secure_password` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.keystore.secure_password`
-:   ([Secure](docs-content://deploy-manage/security/secure-settings.md)) [7.16.0] The password for the keystore.
+:   ([Secure](secure-settings.md)) [7.16.0] The password for the keystore.

+% TBD: You cannot use this setting and `ssl.keystore.password` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.keystore.key_password`
-:   ([Static](docs-content://deploy-manage/deploy/self-managed/configure-elasticsearch.md#static-cluster-setting)) The password for the key in the keystore.
+:   ([Static](settings.md#static-cluster-setting)) The password for the key in the keystore.
 The default is the keystore password.
 [7.17.0] Prefer `ssl.keystore.secure_key_password` instead.

     You cannot use this setting and `ssl.keystore.secure_password` at the same time.

+% TBD: You cannot use this setting and `ssl.keystore.secure_key_password` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.keystore.secure_key_password`
-:   ([Secure](docs-content://deploy-manage/security/secure-settings.md)) [7.16.0] The password for the key in the keystore.
+:   ([Secure](secure-settings.md)) [7.16.0] The password for the key in the keystore.
 The default is the keystore password.

+% TBD: You cannot use this setting and `ssl.keystore.key_password` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.truststore.path`
-:   ([Static](docs-content://deploy-manage/deploy/self-managed/configure-elasticsearch.md#static-cluster-setting)) [7.16.0] The path for the keystore that contains the certificates to trust.
+:   ([Static](settings.md#static-cluster-setting)) [7.16.0] The path for the keystore that contains the certificates to trust.
 It must be either a Java keystore (jks) or a PKCS#12 file.

     You cannot use this setting and `ssl.certificate_authorities` at the same time.

+% TBD: You cannot use this setting and `ssl.certificate_authorities` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.truststore.password`
-:   ([Static](docs-content://deploy-manage/deploy/self-managed/configure-elasticsearch.md#static-cluster-setting)) The password for the truststore.
+:   ([Static](settings.md#static-cluster-setting)) The password for the truststore.
 [7.17.0] Prefer `ssl.truststore.secure_password` instead.

     You cannot use this setting and `ssl.truststore.secure_password` at the same time.

+% TBD: You cannot use this setting and `ssl.truststore.secure_password` at the same time.

 `xpack.monitoring.exporters.$NAME.ssl.truststore.secure_password`
-:   ([Secure](docs-content://deploy-manage/security/secure-settings.md)) [7.16.0] Password for the truststore.
+:   ([Secure](secure-settings.md)) [7.16.0] Password for the truststore.

+% TBD: You cannot use this setting and `ssl.truststore.password` at the same time.

 ### PKCS#12 files [monitoring-pkcs12-files]